Hazards and risks

 Common hazards arise from:

-• nip points
+• nip/trap points

-• rotating parts
+• being drawn into rotating parts

 • noise